-All applicants are required to submit an online portfolio of creative work on the Online Admissions Application by January 9, 2019.
+All applicants are required to submit an online portfolio of creative work on the Online Admissions Application.
 Carefully read through the Portfolio information and specifications before uploading your portfolio.
 Only digital submittals will be accepted.
 Hard copies will not be reviewed.

-A statement of interest must be submitted electronically on the Online Admissions Application by January 9, 2019.
+A statement of interest must be submitted electronically on the Online Admissions Application.
 Possible approaches to your statement of interest include: your interest in your proposed field of study, how you might propose to engage the educational opportunities presented to you during graduate school, how some of your recent experiences and/or interests have motivated you to pursue graduate study.

 Your statement is an opportunity to provide information not found elsewhere in your application.
 (Maximum word count: 750 words).

-Applicants must submit one to two samples of writing electronically on the Online Admissions Application by January 9, 2019.
+Applicants must submit one to two samples of writing electronically on the Online Admissions Application.
 These should demonstrate academic communication skills and be from previous university courses if available and should not exceed approximately 20 pages.
 The subject of the writing samples is less important than the quality of writing and clarity of ideas.
 For mature students or those who do not have writing samples from previous educational courses, please submit a published or professional writing.

 Steps to Apply

-Students interested in being considered for advanced standing status must apply directly to the Master of Architecture – Advanced Standing option on the Online Admissions Application.
+Students interested in being considered for advanced standing status must apply directly to the Master of Architecture – Advanced Standing option.

-In addition to all application requirements listed above (CV, portfolio, references, transcript, language exam scores if applicable), Advanced Standing applicants are required to complete the Eligibility Summary form and Alternate Consideration webform if they wish to be considered for advanced standing status.
-The forms are available on the online admissions application only after making application payment.
+In addition to all application requirements listed above (CV, portfolio, references, transcript, language exam scores if applicable), Advanced Standing applicants are required to complete the Eligibility Summary form and check Alternate Consideration on the Faculty question section of the Application if they wish to be considered for advanced standing status.
+The eligibility summary form is available on the online admissions application only after making application payment.

 On the Eligibility Summary form, you must summarize your most relevant and advanced courses that you believe deem you eligible for advanced standing.
-The purpose of the Alternate Consideration webform is to confirm your willingness to be considered for the 3.5-year Master of Architecture program if, through the careful review of your application, it is determined that you are not eligible for Advanced Standing.
+The purpose of the Alternate Consideration question on the application is to confirm your willingness to be considered for the 3-year Master of Architecture program if, through the careful review of your application, it is determined that you are not eligible for Advanced Standing.
 Both forms are required.

-Do not apply to both the M Arch Advanced Standing option and the M Arch 3.5 year program.
+Do not apply to both the MArch Advanced Standing option and the MArch 3 year program.

 Advanced standing is determined by the Admissions Committee, following a thorough review of an applicant's admission materials (portfolio, transcript, cv, letters of reference, AP Eligibility Summary form).
 The decision of the Admissions Committee is final and will not be revisited.